General guidelines (all decision trees)

 Documenting the complaint/dispute

-The publishing contact should always help the editor to record and document the claim:
+The publishing contact should always help the editor to record and document the claim.
+Inter alia they should:

-- Prepare ‘incident report’ with all factual questions (who, what, when, where, why) dealt with.
+- Prepare an incident report with all factual questions (who, what, when, where, why) dealt with.

 Due process for our authors

 When the complaint is made against our author, general rule will be that the journal editor should contact the author about whom a complaint has been made, and the author be given the opportunity to respond/comment.
-The editor may decide on the basis of the author response (if the author is responsive, articulates clear and convincing position - and the editor may draw inferences from the opposite as well).
+The editor may decide on the basis of the author response (e.g. if the author is responsive, articulates a clear and convincing position - and may draw inferences from the opposite as well).

 Involve other bodies or agents?

-Consider whether there are other bodies or agents that could or should be involved (if after some degree of investigation, there seems to be some merit in the complaint and the complaint seems one that would be more easily (and reasonably) investigated and solved by that other institution):
+Consider whether there are other bodies or agents that could or should be involved (if after some degree of investigation, there seems to be some merit in the complaint and the complaint seems one that would be more easily (and reasonably) investigated and solved by that other institution.
+Such institutions could include:

 - For plagiarism and duplicate publication, the other publisher or journal involved in publishing the other text.